September 29, 2007

 The enchanted forest…

-After crossing the road through the notch, I rest on a log to enjoy a bagel.
-A lone middle-aged woman ambles by me, going north.
+I cross the road through the notch and rest on a log to enjoy a bagel.

 Here I meet two northbound gentlemen.

 “Isn’t it great up here?”
 I inquire, but they don’t agree.
-They’re wet, and their shoes are muddy.
+They’re wet and their shoes are muddy.

 “Southbound?” one asks me.